Sinking of MV Sewol: Calls for rescue (8:52–9:30)

 At 9:06 a.m., the Jindo VTS were informed of the capsizing incident by the Mokpo Coast Guard.
 Around this time, Sewols crew began communicating with the Jindo VTS, which was closer to their location.
 For the next two minutes, Jindo VTS alerted two other ships that Sewol was sinking, with one confirming that it had visual contact with the ship.
 At 9:07 a.m., the ferry's crew confirmed that she was capsizing and requested the help of the KCG.
 At 9:14 a.m., the crew stated that the ship's angle of heel made evacuation impossible.
 Around this time, the captain of Patrol Vessel No. 123 was appointed the commander of the scene.
 Four minutes afterwards, the crew of Sewol reported to the VTS that the ferry had heeled more than fifty degrees to port.

 At 9:23 a.m., the VTS ordered the crew to inform the passengers to wear life jackets.
 When the crew replied that the broadcasting equipment was out of order, the VTS told them to personally order the passengers to wear life jackets and more clothing.
 At 9:25 a.m., the VTS asked Captain Lee to decide quickly whether to evacuate the ship, stating that they did not have enough information to make the decision.
 When Lee inquired about the rescue, the VTS replied that patrol boats were due to arrive in ten minutes and a helicopter in one minute.
 Lee then replied that there were too many passengers for the helicopter.
 During this time, Lee told passengers to stay in their cabins.
 The communications officer, using the ship's intercom, repeatedly ordered passengers not to move.

 At 9:33 a.m., after confirming that nearby ships had volunteered to help in the rescue operations, the VTS told all ships to drop lifeboats for the passengers.
 At 9:38 a.m., all communications were cut off between the VTS and Sewol.
 About three minutes after all communications were cut, about 150 to 160 passengers and crew jumped overboard.

 Captain and crew

 During Sewols capsizing, members of the crew drank beer and communicated by telephone with staff from Chonghaejin at seven different times.
-As passengers stayed in their cabins as instructed, Captain Lee and his crew abandoned the ship.
+As passengers stayed in their cabins as instructed, Captain Lee and most of his crew abandoned the ship.
 Lee, Cho, and the first and second mates were the first people to be rescued, with Captain Lee rescued around 9:46 a.m.